Community Fibre vs Hyperoptic broadband

 The way customers add calls is slightly different with each provider.

-Hyperoptic offer broadband and phone contracts, so customers pay a few pounds extra per month and receive inclusive evening and weekend UK landline calls into the bargain.
+Hyperoptic offer broadband and phone contracts, so customers pay a few pounds extra per month and receive inclusive evening and weekend UK landline calls.
 Customers can also add the following extras:

 • Anytime Landline UK for £3 per month